-Matched funding of up to $5,000 (excluding GST) may be provided to eligible businesses to engage a consultant, advisor, or business coach to help establish or develop the business.
-The advice must fall under 1 or more of the following areas:
+Matched funding of up to $5,000 (excluding GST) may be provided to eligible businesses to engage a consultant, advisor or business coach for up to 3 months to help establish or develop the business.
+The minimum grant funding amount is $1,000.

 - business and strategic planning

 Payment will be made directly to the business on completion of the project and on presentation of proof of payment for the service.

-To be eligible the business must:
+To be eligible, the business must:

 - have a business name registered within the last 4 years

 - have fewer than 20 employees at the time of applying for the grant

 - have Queensland headquarters

 - not be insolvent or have owners/directors that are an undischarged bankrupt.

 The participating business must provide a project report on completion of the project detailing how the funds were spent and the impact it has had on the business.